 Even people who don’t usually experience anxiety may want to understand how to overcome interview anxiety.
 Interviewing causes stress to most people, and for some this can become anxiety.
 And it makes sense.
 Unless you interview regularly to keep your interviewing skills up, you probably only interview every few years.
 Which means every interview will take you out of your comfort zone, in a major way.
 In this article I share with you my best hacks to overcome interview anxiety once and for all.

 These were the words that the CEO told me before I went up on stage to present to the entire legal function of my company (there were about 200 people in the audience that day…), after I asked him how to be as natural as him on stage.
 He answered “This is a friendly audience.
 They want you to do well.”

-They start the interview with the hope that you are the person they are looking for.
+The interviewers are busy poeple and they start the interview with the hope that you are the person they are looking for.
 If you are here it is because you deserve to be.

 Now that we have cleared that up, it is time to prepare for the interview.
 Interviews are like exams.
 You never know what the questions will be, but the more you prepare, the more chances you have to do well.
 This will help calm your anxiety.
 Preparing in depth will make you feel more confident and should bring you a sense of calm.

 There are tones of books on interview prep.
 My favourite is Job Interviews: Top Answers to Tough Questions by John Lees.